eliotcochrane/eliotcochrane.github.io/_posts/2023-10-30-powerstraps-deep-dive.md

 The fit is important to any piece of gear but a power strap can help reduce overall movement in the feet to feel comfortable all the way to the last run.
 By eliminating pressure points and unnecessary movement, the power strap keep your foot where it needs to be throughout the turn to help provide the best feedback from the skis and the boots.

 ![Well used 2021 HEAD Raptor WCR 4 ski boots.](/assets/img/head-boots-buckles.jpeg)
-*Well used 2021 HEAD Raptor WCR 4 ski boots.*
+*Photo: Well used 2021 HEAD Raptor WCR 4 ski boots.*

 ### Types